dlyongemallo/dlyongemallo/README.md

 ### About me

 I am a software engineer working on machine learning and quantum computing.
+I was formerly employed at Google and am currently working at [Numfum](https://www.numfum.com/).

 Some of the open-source projects I've worked on:

 - [PyZX](https://github.com/Quantomatic/pyzx) - Python library for quantum circuit rewriting and optimisation using the ZX-calculus.
 - [ZXLive](https://github.com/Quantomatic/zxlive) - A graphical tool for the ZX-calculus, implemented using Qt/PySide6.